1. Study the company you want to trade

 4. Start slowly

 You don't have to buy all stocks that you consider to be blue chips.
-It's not a shame to buy just few stocks a month and don't trade for several weeks.
+It's not a shame to buy just few stocks a month and don't trade for several weeks or months.